danja/chatterbox/notes.md

+**2020-06-08** *version chatterbox_1.1.0*

+I was going softly softly through refactoring but then yesterday got a bit impatient, split off the whole of the output thread (OutputDac) into a separate class/file.
+Which split off lots of the variables etc. I did this back to front!
+Should have pulled out the variables first.
+But now I've started, continuing this way, at the moment trasferring the variable definitions into global namespace in ChatterboxOutput.h.

+TODO : the **mel scale** looks like it could be a good idea for mapping between physical values and frequencies, it aims to match perceived variations in pitch.
+Is a fairly straightforward log mapping.

+TODO : another thing for later.
+While reading up on FM synths I've come across several different algorithms that might be good for channel 2.
+There's the operator-based thing of DX7, plus one

 **2020-06-02** *version chatterbox_1.1.0*

 I'd already printed out Klatt 1979 but clearly hadn't read too closely.
 It does quite clearly give the algorithm for the formant filters (resonators).
 After skimming the [source of synthv1](https://github.com/rncbc/synthv1/blob/master/src/synthv1_formant.cpp), there it appears the Klatt algorithm has been used with values taken from [CSound Formant Values](http://www.csounds.com/manual/html/MiscFormants.html).